pyunity/pyunity/docs/source/tutorial1.rst

 Basic concepts
 ==============
-In PyUnity, everything will belong to a
+In PyUnity, everything belongs to a
 GameObject.
-A GameObject is a named object that has lots of different things on it that will affect the GameObject and other GameObjects.
+A GameObject is a named object that has lots of Components on it that will affect the GameObject and other GameObjects.
-Each GameObject has its own Components, which are like the hardware in a computer.
-These
-Components can do all sorts of things.
+Components are Python objects that do specific things each frame, like rendering an object or deleting other GameObjects.

 Transforms
 ==========